marcopeg/amazing-postgresql/projects/cqrs-in-postgresql/README.md

 FROM generate_series(1, 1000000) AS "t";
 ```

-Now we can run this query a bounch of times, and collect stats on the execution time:
+Now we can run this query a bounch of times, and empirically collect stats on the execution time:

 |  Tot Rows |  Lapsed Time |  Inserts/sec |
 | --------- | ------------ | ------------ |